JDGonzal/siro-node-express-reactjs-mysql/README.md

   git commit -m "yyyymmdd.
 Some explanation of what and why" git push heroku master
   ```
-10. the last command (pus) is gona to run a build into heroku site, then check the logs.
+10. the last command (push) is gona to run a build into heroku site, then check the logs.
   ```bash
   cd ./api
   heroku logs --tail